RayhanaAkterDev/crisis-vault/Software Engineering/Non-Chapter  Questions.md

 5. Write the basic control flow diagram of a structure coding technique. #board_2021
 6. Write short note on: Software Quality Factors. #board_2021 #short_note
 7. Distinguish between software verification and software validation. #board_2020
-8. Write short note on: #board_2020
+8. Write short note on: #board_2020 #board_2017
 	- Unit testing
 	- Acceptance testing
 9. Why software version and release management are essential? #board_2020
+10. How do you transform the software analysis model into a software design model? #board_2017